Flat Affect

 Flat affect and emotional blunting can have an impact on treatment, especially if people go off medication they can benefit from.
 In another study, nearly 75% of more than 750 people in the acute phase of depression (and about 25% of those in remission) said they had severe emotional blunting.
 About 56% thought depression caused the emotional blunting, while 45% said antidepressants had a negative effect on their emotions.
 More than one-third were thinking of stopping medication or had already done so.

-This brain damage can happen after a car crash, a fall, or any other injury that causes a hard hit to the head.
+This kind of brain damage can happen after a car crash, a fall, or any other injury that causes a hard hit to the head.

 The impact bounces your brain back and forth inside your skull.
 The trauma causes bruising and bleeding and tears the nerve fibers.